“I’m Bored!” 5 Tips for Parenting When Boredom Strikes

 “Mom, I’m so bored,” your eight-year-old whines from across the room.

 You fight back the urge to whine right back as your eyes roll to the back of your head.
-Here you are, months into a global pandemic, and you’ve finally hit your wall.
+You’ve hit your wall.
 The jig is up.
 Your mind is blank.
 There’s absolutely nothing left in your arsenal of ideas.

 You’ve played board games, gone on walks, read books, but it’s never enough.
 The boredom continues.